SchroedingersLion/SamplingToyhouse/README.md

 • A library of efficiently implemented MCMC sampling algorithms that is easily extendable.

-• A library of various test problems governed by different choices of U(x) that is easily extendable.
+• A library of various test problems governed by different choices of $U(x)$ that is easily extendable.

 • The straight-forward specification of observables that are to be collected by the samplers.